 There is one login node, and 45 compute nodes named “bcxxxx,” with two MIC cards and two Intel Xeon "host" processors within each compute node.
 Each Xeon processor (Sandy Bridge EP) contains 8 cores, capable of 1 hardware thread per core (hyperthreading is not currently enabled) and 128 GB of memory per node.

-The MIC card hostnames are “bcxxxx-mic0”, “bcxxxx-mic1” and they can be accessed directly from other nodes or other MIC-cards.
+The MIC cards are connected to the host via PICe bus.
+The MIC hostnames are “bcxxxx-mic0”, “bcxxxx-mic1” and they can be accessed directly from other nodes or other MIC-cards.
 Each MIC card contains 60 cores, with 4 hardware threads per core and 8 GB of memory per card.
-However, read the information below, because not all cores/threads should be used for running your program.
+Cores are interconnected by a high-speed bidirectional ring.
+Each core has a 512 KB L2 cache locally with high speed access to all other L2 caches (fully cache coherent).

 Note: Please do not ssh to the compute nodes and MIC cards directly to avoid intefering with other users jobs on them.
 You should gain access to compute nodes exclusively via a batch script, or an interactive batch session.